 It was probably inevitable that someone would go after a neighbor for planting plants that may someday be too tall.
 Add a complaint that the neighbor refused to knuckle under when the plaintiff tried to boss him and her around regarding their landscaping, and, voilà, you have malice.

-Just as the cops in Minority Report arrested people who would someday commit a crime, this theory holds people liable because their plantings might someday be a natural spite fence.
+Just as the cops in Minority Report arrested people who would someday commit a crime (surely a useful idea), this theory holds people liable because their plantings might someday be a natural spite fence.

-Fortunately, the Mississippi courts that heard this one made short work of it.
+Fortunately, the Mississippi courts that heard this one all made short work of it.